Tony Satini

-Tony Satini (born 29 August 1993) is a Tonga international rugby league footballer who last played as a for the North Sydney Bears in the NSW Cup.
+Tony Satini (born 29 August 1993) is a professional rugby league footballer who played as a for the North Sydney Bears in the NSW Cup in 2021.
 He previously played for the Manly Warringah Sea Eagles and the Mount Pritchard Mounties.
+He played for the Tonga national rugby league team in 2014.

 Background

 Satini was born in Blacktown, New South Wales, Australia.
 He is of Tongan descent.

 He played junior rugby union for the Blacktown Scorpions and junior rugby league for the Glenmore Park Brumbies.
 He was then signed by the Penrith Panthers.

 Playing career

 Early career

 From 2011 to 2013, Satini played for the Penrith Panthers' NYC team, captaining the side in 2013.
 In October 2013, he signed a contract with the Manly Warringah Sea Eagles starting in 2014.

 2014

 In Round 3 of the 2014 NRL season, Satini made his NRL debut for the Sea Eagles against the Parramatta Eels.
 On 19 October, he played for Tonga against Papua New Guinea.